 Calaveras County Sheriff has an active Reserves Program.
 The purpose of this organization is to assist and render volunteer peace officer services to the Sheriff’s Department when such assistance is essential to public welfare and safety.
 Participation in the program mainly entails voluntary service with some paid compensation for special events.

-The Reserve Program is comprised of members that are utilized to supplement the Sheriff’s Office law enforcement manpower.
+The Reserve Program is comprised of members to supplement the Sheriff’s Office law enforcement duties.
 Like full-time deputies, Reserve Deputies are trained and duly sworn law enforcement personnel.
 Since Reserve Deputies have the same powers of arrest as full-time deputies, they are required by law to meet the same hiring, background, medical and psychological standards as full-time deputies.
-All Level I Reserve deputies must perform a total of sixteen (16) hours of participation per calendar month.
-All Level II Reserve deputies must perform a total of eight (8) hours of participation per calendar month.
-Members of the Reserve Program meet regularly on a monthly basis as well as participate in ongoing perishable skills trainings.
+Level I Reserve deputies perform a total of sixteen (16) hours of participation per calendar month.
+Level II Reserve deputies perform a total of eight (8) hours of participation per calendar month.
+Members of the Reserve Program meet on a monthly basis as well as participate in ongoing perishable skills trainings.

-Membership in the Sheriff’s Reserves shall be restricted to persons that:
+Membership in the Sheriff’s Reserves is restricted to persons that:

 - Are U.S. citizens of good standing and reputation